pinglu85/algoExpert/branch-sums.md

 ### Understanding the problem

 Given a Binary Tree, I am asked to write a function that computes all of the branch sums of the tree and returns them in an array ordered from leftmost branch sum to rightmost branch sum.
-In a tree, a branch is a path between the root node of the tree and any leaf node.
+In a tree, a branch is a path that starts at the root node and ends at one of the leaf nodes.
 A branch sum means the sum of all values in a branch.

 Sample Input: